Gold or Silver as an Investment

-Some modern-day uses for Gold will help explain the high demand and low supply.
+Some modern-day uses for Gold or silver will help explain the high demand and low supply.

 According to Statista, 52.44% of mined Gold went to jewelry production during 2018; 9.12% used in the manufacturing of Gold bars and coins; due to its conduction efficiency, another 9.12% utilized in electronic components like switches and connectors and 6.54% used in the aerospace industry.